earthlab/earthlab.github.io/_posts/courses/earth-analytics/01_document-your-science/intro-knitr-rmd/2016-12-06-Rmd08-setup-resources.md

 {% include toc title="In This Lesson" icon="file-text" %}

-This lesson contains a list of resources that will help you work with R markdown.
+This lesson contains a list of resources that will help you work with R Markdown.
 If you know of other resources, please add them to the comments below and we will review / add them to the page.

 <div class="notice--info" markdown="1">